MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_10_Managing_Microsoft_365_services_with_PowerShell.md

    New-MgUser -DisplayName "Noreen Riggs" -UserPrincipalName "Noreen@$verifiedDomain" -AccountEnabled -PasswordProfile $PasswordProfile -MailNickName "Noreen"
    ```

-1. To store a reference to the new user ID in a variable, enter the following command, and then press the Enter key:
+1. To store a reference to the new user in a variable, enter the following command, and then press the Enter key:

    ```powershell
    $user = Get-MgUser -UserId "Noreen@$verifiedDomain"